 It finds a different room more comfortable

 The cause might be that it finds the room you sleep in to be uncomfortable for it.
 If you try to get it to sleep on your bed it might be that it is too hot for it, the room might be too hot or it might find the floor to be cooler.
-This would be more likely if it does sleep with you on certain nights such as when it is colder.
+This would be more likely if your dog does sleep with you on certain nights such as when it is colder.

 It’s used to sleeping somewhere else